OneNoteDev/Android-REST-API-Explorer/README.md

 ##Configure the project

-2. Download or clone the [Android REST API Explorer](https://github.com/OneNoteDev/Android-REST-API-Explorer).
+1. Download or clone the [OneNote REST API Explorer for Android](https://github.com/OneNoteDev/Android-REST-API-Explorer).
-3. Start Android Studio.
+2. Start Android Studio.
-4. From the **Welcome to Android Studio** dialog box, choose **Import project (Eclipse ADT, Gradle, etc)**.
+3. From the **Welcome to Android Studio** dialog box, choose **Import project (Eclipse ADT, Gradle, etc)**.
-5. Select the **settings.gradle** file in the **Android-REST-API-Explorer** folder and click **OK**.
+4. Select the **settings.gradle** file in the **Android-REST-API-Explorer** folder and click **OK**.
-6. Respond to the dialog ("Gradle Sync: Gradle settings for this project are not configured yet.
+5. Respond to the dialog ("Gradle Sync: Gradle settings for this project are not configured yet.
 Would you like the project to use the Gradle wrapper? ") by clicking the **OK** button to use the Gradle wrapper.
-7. Open the ServiceConstants.java file in the com.microsoft.o365_android_onenote_rest.conf package.
+6. Open the ServiceConstants.java file in the com.microsoft.o365_android_onenote_rest.conf package.
 7. Find the CLIENT_ID string and set its value to the client id you registered in Azure.
 8. Find the REDIRECT_URI string and set its value to the redirect URI you registered in Azure.
 9. Find the MSA_CLIENT_ID string and set its value to the client id you registered for your app in your Microsoft Account.